 Market manipulation can be described as any attempt to interfere with the free and fair operation of the markets.
-This concept has become more popular as more businesses pop up, but is very much illegal and considered as fraud.
-Not exclusive to crypto markets, various acts of market manipulation can be found across all traditional trading sectors.
+This concept has become more popular as more businesses pop up, but is very much illegal and considered by law as fraud.
+Not exclusive to crypto markets, various acts of market manipulation can be found across all traditional trading sectors including the stock market.

 There are many ways to practice market manipulation, such as falsifying numbers to attract investors' interest leading them to invest in the company and buy stocks that they otherwise would not have.
 Another method of market manipulation, especially crypto market manipulation, are pump and dumps, and that's exactly what we're covering in this article.

 The term pump and dump can be traced back to as early as the 1990s when broker Stratton Oakmont artificially inflated the price of the stock he owned.
 Through false advertising and misleading statements, he created positive sentiment around his stock and then sold his cheaply purchased stock at a much higher price leading to great profits.
 Pump and dumps can occur across any industry and is most prevalent on stock exchanges and the digital assets space.